 - If you want to setup your own broker with WebSockets support have a look at this post.

 It is also possible to use secure Websockets with encryption of the whole connection by leveraging TLS.
-This works seamlessly with HiveMQ as well, there are some great explanations in our support forum here and here if you struggle to get started with secure WebSockets.
+This works seamlessly with HiveMQ as well, there are some gotchas, we pointed out in our User Guide.

 So that’s the end of the MQTT Essentials series.
 We hope you enjoyed it.
 No worries, the MQTT Monday will continue, we already have a lot of great ideas for the upcoming weeks, so stay tuned for more helpful content about MQTT and HiveMQ.